 Morgan Stanley Wealth Management is the wealth management division of the investment bank Morgan Stanley.
-The division, which has more than $2 trillion in assets under management (AUM), serves individuals, families, businesses and institutions.
+The division serves individuals, families, businesses and institutions.
 Morgan Stanley Wealth Management offers a range of services, including wealth planning, investment management, estate planning and IRAs and other retirement solutions.
-It boasts a team of nearly 16,000 financial advisors and operates in all 50 states, plus Washington, D.C.
+It operates in all 50 states, plus Washington, D.C.

 Morgan Stanley Wealth Management Background